Intel Gaudi PyTorch Python API (habana_frameworks.torch)

 • flavor=2 - Does not subtract the maximum and uses fast approximation of exp and reciprocal.

-This operator is useful in optimizing performance of inference workloads, for example Stable Diffusion which uses flavor=1.
+This operator is useful in optimizing performance of inference workloads.
+For example, Stable Diffusion which uses flavor=1.

 Some layers can be sensitive to Softmax accuracy and its numerical stability so applying the fastest option (2) for all the layers may harm model output.
 Therefore, collecting statistics for each layer (min and max of maximums along the last dimensions) can help to find layers suitable for applying this optimization: if min and max are far away from 0 then subtracting the maximum will be required for numerical stability.
 Also, using CustomSoftmax only in selected layers may help with optimizing the model if some layers are very sensitive to Softmax accuracy.